stionic/halanews-document/docs/getting-started-customize.md

 ![](/halanews-document/docs/assets/customize-run-on-browser.png)

+Then you can enable Simulate Mobile Devices with Device Mode in your Browser Dev Tools (F12) to have good view.

 ## Customize intro slide

 Intro slide image show only first time when users open app after installed.
 You can use it for show Tips, Guides, Introduction your company,...